21/22.01.1944 427 Squadron Halifax III LL139 ZL-D Sqn.Ldr. Arnot DFC

-The Lion’s Halifax Zebra Love-Dog with its all commissioned officer crew along with the CO from 424 Squadron W/Cdr.
-Arthur Martin as second pilot for operational experience, took off at 20:05 hours from Leeming.
-W/Cdr.
-Martin shows that he was one of the first to join the RCAF when formed in 1924.
+The Lion’s Halifax ZL-D with its all commissioned officer crew along with the CO from 424 Squadron, Wg.Cdr.
+Arthur Martin as second pilot for operational experience, took off at 20:05 hours from RAF Leeming.
+Wg.Cdr.
+Martin's service number shows that he was one of the first to join the RCAF when formed in 1924.

 The target for that night’s raid was the capital of Saxony, Magdeburg, a strategic traffic and railway junction for tracks to Leipzig, Kassel and Hamburg.
 The city environs also housed a Krupp heavy engineering factory use for the manufacture of tanks as well as explosive factories and a synthetic oil plant.

 It was to be a very heavy raid believed to be a force comprised of a 1000 bombers.
 The pathfinders had measured success placing their markers but the crews were assisted by the relatively clear visibility which aided them identifying their targets within the city lying on the banks of the Elbe.

 Aircraft: Halifax B.V, EB241, ZL-A. The crew did all but four sorties in this aircraft.
 Front to Back: Plt.Off Dawson, Sqn.Ldr.
 Arnot; Back left to Right: Plt.Off.
 Thorn, Plt.Off.
 Nickerson.
 (Courtesy Ian Bruce)

 Crew Photograph.
 Left to Right: Sqn.Ldr.
 Arnot, Plt.Off.
 Jones, Plt.Off.
 Thom, Plt.Off.
 Dawson, Plt.Off.
 Gray, Plt.Off.
 Rondelet, Plt.Off.
 Nickerson.
 (Courtesy Ian Bruce)